This post may contain affiliate links. Please see my affiliate disclosure for more information.

 Form into a U-shape and then cross the ends to form into a pretzel.

 Bring 2 quarts of water to a boil over high heat.
 Add the baking soda and using a perforated spautula, lower one pretzel at a time into the water.
 Boil about 30-45 seconds and remove to a paper towel for a minute to drain.
-Place three pretzels on each baking sheet and brush well with melted butter and sprinkle generously with salt.
+Place three pretzels on each baking sheet and brush well with the remaining 2 Tbsp melted butter and sprinkle generously with salt.

 Bake for 12 minutes until dark golden brown, rotating the trays midway through baking.